giovanniboscu/continuous-section-field/cuf/I-Shape/readme.md

 Only the prismatic section geometry is taken from the reference paper.
 The tapered geometry is generated from this section by continuously reducing the web height along the beam.

+## Ingredients of the analysis

+Each CSF–CUF analysis is defined by combining three independent components:

+- the **model**, which describes the physical beam, including its length, cross-section geometry, and material data;
+- the **problem**, which defines the applied loads and boundary conditions;
+- the **case**, which specifies how the CUF formulation is approximated numerically, including the transverse expansion and the longitudinal finite-element approximation.

+These components are not consecutive processing steps.
+They are separate descriptions of different aspects of the same structural analysis and are used together by the solver.

+In the present comparison, the **problem** and the **case** are kept unchanged.
+Only the **model geometry** is modified: one model contains the prismatic I-section, while the other contains the continuously tapered I-section.

+This separation makes it possible to compare the two geometries without changing the CUF formulation, the loading, the boundary conditions, or the numerical approximation.

 ## CSF–CUF representation

 In the prismatic case, CSF returns the same cross-section at every longitudinal position.